 WHERE TO DONATE

 Goodwill is ubiquitous in the US, and the money made off your old stuff helps people in your community find jobs.
 Women’s centers, LGBTQ centers, and shelters for the unhoused often need donations, too.
-Before you donate, call ahead to ask about modified donation hours, and if you don’t want to leave home, see if the organization offers contactless pickup.
+Before you donate, call ahead to ask about modified donation hours, and if you don’t want to leave home, see whether the organization offers contactless pickup.

-Repair the classics worth keeping.
+Repair the classics worth keeping

 The handheld steamer is the electric toothbrush of clothing care: regular use makes everything look better.
 Watching wrinkles slip out of a silk blouse in a plume of steam can even be, dare we say, meditative.
 At the very least, this chore gives you a reason to hide in the laundry room from your kids, pets, or parents for a few minutes, and it keeps pretty pieces in peak condition.